Hpauric/hpauric.github.io/_posts/2017-04-10-Expressions-and-Statements.md

 ```javascript
 /*const functionOne = */(function() {console.log("Hello!"); })();
 ```
-So now that we know what IIFEs are, we have to figure out why we would want to use them?
+So now that we know what IIFEs are, all we have to do is find a reason to use them!
 IIFEs are useful when you just want to run a function once, and you don't need to return a value.